cypress-io/cypress-documentation/content/api/cypress-api/custom-queries.md

 In our own inner function, we can then call `getFn`, and do whatever we want with the return value.

+Remember that commands - including queries - don't have a meaningful return value.
+Calling `cy.get()` directly would just add it to the queue of commands to be executed later (which is not idempotent!). `cy.now()` lets us directly call the original `get` query function, without Cypress' chaining and command queue logic wrapped around it.

 ## Validation